-Lowery denied that he told plaintiff that the police had bloody clothes, a bloody knife, or bloody sheets; it would have been a "huge mistake."
+¶ 79 Lowery denied that he told plaintiff that the police had bloody clothes, a bloody knife, or bloody sheets; it would have been a "huge mistake."
 He explained that the detectives did not know what had been discovered at the crime scene; it would have been a "horrible risk" to attempt to "bluff" plaintiff.
 Plaintiff stated that, if he killed his parents, he did not remember it.

-Initially, plaintiff did not want to see the photographs of his parents' bodies, but he later viewed the photographs.
+¶ 80 Initially, plaintiff did not want to see the photographs of his parents' bodies, but he later viewed the photographs.
 Lowery denied that he stood up and slammed the photographs onto the table in front of plaintiff and yelled something at him.
 Rather, he opened a file folder and laid them in front of plaintiff.
 Plaintiff did not show any emotional reaction or shock.
-He commented that his parents were wearing outdoor clothing.
+Plaintiff commented that his parents were wearing outdoor clothing.

-The rug trailer was 30 feet from plaintiff's bedroom.
-This aspect "bothered" Lowery because plaintiff claimed he did not hear anything.
+¶ 81 The rug trailer was 30 feet from plaintiff's bedroom.
+This aspect "bothered" Lowery because plaintiff claimed that he did not hear anything.
 Plaintiff never asked to use the telephone in the interview room.
-At the point when Pandre entered the interview room with prison garb, Lowery did not intend to charge plaintiff with the murders because the detectives did not have any probable cause to believe plaintiff committed the crimes.
+When Pandre entered the interview room with jail garb, Lowery did not intend to charge plaintiff with the murders, because the detectives did not have probable cause to believe that plaintiff committed the crimes.

-Plaintiff began his confession after Pandre told him that the detectives were not there to judge him.
+¶ 82 Plaintiff began his confession after Pandre told him that the detectives were not there to judge him.
 Plaintiff stated that he did not recall if he covered up his mother's body with blankets after he killed her and he did not recall if he locked the trailer.
 Plaintiff also stated that, if he did cover up his mother, that would have meant that he cared for her.

-4. Christopher Pandre
+¶ 83 4.
+Defendant Christopher Pandre

-Pandre testified that he saw plaintiff in the interview room for a few minutes at about 12:30 a.m. and then was present in the room between 5:40 and 8:15 a.m.
+Pandre testified that he saw plaintiff in the interview room for a few minutes about 12:30 a.m. on Saturday, April 10, and then was present in the room between 5:40 and 8:15 a.m.
 Plaintiff did not appear tired.
-The detectives gave plaintiff prison clothes (at about 5:40 a.m.) before the time that they claimed he confessed (at about 7 or 7:30 a.m.).
+The detectives gave plaintiff jail clothes (about 5:40 a.m.) before he allegedly confessed (about 7 or 7:30 a.m.).
 According to Pandre, he could not have retrieved clothes for plaintiff from the Gauger farm because it was a crime scene and was on lockdown.

-Pandre denied yelling at plaintiff during the interrogation.
+¶ 85 Pandre denied yelling at plaintiff during the interrogation.
 When the detectives asked plaintiff why he killed his parents, plaintiff explained that he believed he was a "dredge" on them and that they were always taking care of him.
 This explanation was not included in the detectives' report.